maddison-wells/Portfolio/README.md

 External Resources: I included external resources such as Font Awesome for icons and Google Fonts for typography to enhance the visual appeal of my website and improve user experience.

 Testing and Debugging: I tested my website across different devices and browsers to ensure compatibility and responsiveness.
-I debugged any issues that arose during testing to ensure a smooth user experience.
+I debugged any issues that arose during testing to ensure a smooth user experience.g